Lane Kenworthy, The Good Society

 Among the world’s affluent longstanding-democratic countries, the US ranks fourth in GDP per capita.

 OUR POOR AREN’T ESPECIALLY WELL-OFF

 America’s affluence doesn’t trickle down to everyone in a straightforward fashion.
-As figure 6 shows, the income of US households on the lower part of the income ladder is below that of their counterparts in many comparator nations.
+As figure 6 shows, the income of US households on the lower part of the income ladder is below that of their counterparts in a number of comparator nations.

 Income gives us only a partial picture of people’s standard of living.
 To get a more complete sense, we can ask people about their actual living conditions: Are they regularly unable to pay bills?
 Do they have holes in their walls or cracks in their windows that they’re unable to fix?
 Is their neighborhood unsafe?
 And so on.
-Figure 7 shows that, according to the best available data, a larger share of Americans suffer material hardship than is the case in most other affluent countries.
+According to the best available data, a larger share of Americans suffer material hardship than is the case in most other affluent countries.

 OUR INCOMES ARE THE MOST UNEQUAL

 So we’re a fabulously affluent country in which the poor aren’t particularly well-off.
 That suggests a high degree of income inequality.
 America is indeed quite unequal, as figure 8, which shows the share of household income that goes to the top 1%, makes clear.

 WE’RE MUCH BETTER EDUCATED THAN WE USED TO BE